-I hope my experience brings hope to anyone interested in learning code and pursuing areas of online business development (my two great loves).
+I hope my experience brings hope to anyone interested in learning code and pursuing areas of business development (my two great loves).
 Frankly, I’m just a regular person with no particular advantage by my side but will power, so if I can do it — you certainly can, too.

 Please feel welcome to get in touch by writing a response below.

 *This articles was originally published on Medium.